New podcast available now!

 Mistakes in background checks, such as incorrect criminal records or outdated information, can lead to a completely unfair disqualification.
 DoorDash provides some info to drivers and applicants, but it doesn’t explain your legal rights when mistakes are involved.

 If you find errors in your DoorDash background check report you need to dispute them with the background check company and potentially follow up your dispute with legal action.
+In most cases, the background check company working with DoorDash is called Checkr.

 1. Request Your DoorDash Background Check Report: If you didn’t get a copy automatically (as soon as it was run), contact Checkr to get a copy now.
 You have a legal right to receive a copy.